Field Types and Properties

 Data Collection Objects and Attributes That can be Configured on Forms

-This article covers all objects and field types that can be placed on forms within the form builder.
-The mobile app supports some additional field types that are not supported on the web browser.
+This article covers all objects and field types placed on forms within the form builder.
+The mobile app supports some additional field types not supported on the web browser.
 These are noted in the table of contents list below.

 Jump to any section: